EU warns Trump that Ukraine peace plan must not pardon Putin for war crimes

 In July this year, Europe’s top human rights court delivered damning judgments against Russia, finding Moscow responsible for widespread violations of international law in Ukraine.

-Judges at the European Court of Human Rights (ECHR) issued judgements in four cases brought by Kyiv and the Netherlands accusing Moscow of atrocities in Ukraine dating back more than a decade.
+Judges at the European Court of Human Rights issued judgments in four cases brought by Kyiv and the Netherlands accusing Moscow of atrocities in Ukraine dating back more than a decade.

 They include the alleged murder, torture, rape, and destruction of civilian infrastructure and kidnapping of Ukrainian children.